kl456123/notes/detection.md

 8. image should do the same operation in both training and testing(e.g, subtract mean and divide std)
 9. image of type float32  should be converted to unit8 first before using Image.fromarray
 10. weight is very important to regress bbox
+11. config should be the same in any where